 William K. Lanman Jr. Professor of Anthropology and International Affairs; Professor of Faculty of Arts and Sciences

 Marcia Inhorn received her Ph.D. from the University of California at Berkeley.
-She is the author of five books: “Local Babies, Global Science: Gender, Religion, and In Vitro Fertilization in Egypt”, “Infertility and Patriarchy: The Cultural Politics of Gender and Family Life in Egypt,” “Quest for Conception: Gender, Infertility, and Egyptian Medical Traditions,” “The New Arab Man: Emergent Masculinities, Technologies, and Islam in the Middle East,” and her newest, “Cosmopolitan Conceptions: IVF Sojourns in Global Dubai.”
+She is the author of six books: “America’s Arab Refugees: Vulnerability and Health on the Margins”, “Local Babies, Global Science: Gender, Religion, and In Vitro Fertilization in Egypt”, “Infertility and Patriarchy: The Cultural Politics of Gender and Family Life in Egypt,” “Quest for Conception: Gender, Infertility, and Egyptian Medical Traditions,” “The New Arab Man: Emergent Masculinities, Technologies, and Islam in the Middle East,” and her newest, “Cosmopolitan Conceptions: IVF Sojourns in Global Dubai.”
 Her works have been awarded the Eileen Basker Prize and Diana Forsythe Prize by the American Anthropological Association (AAA).
-Dr. Inhorn is also the AAA’s 2013 MIddle East Distinguished Scholar and is founding editor of the Journal of Middle East Women’s Studies.
+Dr. Inhorn is also the AAA’s 2013 Middle East Distinguished Scholar and is founding editor of the Journal of Middle East Women’s Studies.
+She also is a recipient of The Robert B. Textor and Family Prize for Excellence in Anticipatory Anthropology.